Army of the Dead (franchise): Army of the Dead: Lost Vegas

 In September 2020, an anime prequel-television series titled Army of the Dead: Lost Vegas, was announced to be in development as an exclusive streaming release for Netflix.
 Zack Snyder was to direct two of the episodes and serve as a co-executive producer on the project, while Jay Oliva was to serve as showrunner and one of the directors for the series.
 The series was to be a joint-venture production between The Stone Quarry, Stone Quarry Animation, Meduzarts Animation Studios, and Netflix Original Series.

 The following month, Deborah Snyder, Wesley Coller, Jay Oliva, and Shay Hatten were named as additional executive producers.
 Zack Snyder later stated that production was slated to last until March 2022.
 In July 2021, Ana de la Reguera revealed that she had completed recording the lines for her role in the series.
 The series was scheduled to be released in the second quarter of 2023.

 In November 2023, Snyder stated that at that point the television series had been cancelled.
 The filmmaker confirmed however, that much of the work on the series had been completed and that one day it may be released; even if its in its current animatic pre-visualization form.
 During the same interview, Snyder stated that one scene would have featured the mercenary team stepping through a portal and interacting with intergalactic aliens.
 Some of these characters appear in the filmmaker's Rebel Moon franchise, which would have created connections between the two separate intellectual properties.
 In December of the same year however, the filmmaker revealed that work on the series had once again commenced while stating that the voice-over work of each actor was completed; he expressed hopes that it will be completed.
-However, due to the closure of the franchise in August 2024, the fate of the series remained uncertain.